 (b)

-Figure 5.15: Sc-RNA-seq differential gene expression results between SF and PB in the CC-mixed and CC-IL7R CD14+ monocytes subpopulations.
-Vulcano plots showing differences in gene expression between SF and PB a) CC-mixed and b) CC-IL7R CD14+ monocyte cluster.
+Figure 5.15: Sc-RNA-seq differential gene expression results between synovial fluid and peripheral blood in the CC-mixed and CC-IL7R CD14+ monocytes subpopulations.
+Vulcano plots showing differences in gene expression between synovial fluid and peripheral blood a) CC-mixed and b) CC-IL7R CD14+ monocyte cluster.
 In a and b, the significance (log10FDR) of the differential expression (y-axis) is plotted against the log2FC.
-A positive FC indicates higher expression in CD14+ monocytes from SF compared to PB.
+A positive FC indicates higher expression in CD14+ monocytes from synovial fluid compared to PB.
 Genes showing FDR<0.01 are coloured in blue and genes presenting and FDR<0.01 and FC>1.5 are coloured in red.
 The most significant genes are labelled.

 Comparison with the qPCR expression analysis revealed a modest overlap between the two assays, particularly for the DEGs in the CC-IL7R.
-Amongst the 72 DEGs (pval<0.05) detected by qPCR between SF and PB in CD14+ monocytes, only 12 and 4 genes were also differentially expressed (FDR<0.01 and no FC threshold) in the CC-mixed and CC-IL7R clusters, respectively (Figure ?? a).
-Genes with reproducible differential expression between SF and PB by the two approaches included genes with the largest FCs in both assays, such as SSP1, FN1, OLR1 and S100A12, being the direction of change also consistent for all of them.
+Amongst the 72 DEGs (pval<0.05) detected by qPCR between synovial fluid and peripheral blood in CD14+ monocytes, only 12 and 4 genes were also differentially expressed (FDR<0.01 and no FC threshold) in the CC-mixed and CC-IL7R clusters, respectively (Figure ?? a).
+Genes with reproducible differential expression between synovial fluid and peripheral blood by the two approaches included genes with the largest FCs in both assays, such as SSP1, FN1, OLR1 and S100A12, being the direction of change also consistent for all of them.